Didip-eu/DHd-2024-TEI2CEI2TEI/README.md

 # TEI2CEI2TEI
 This repository is a placeholder that collects and refers to DiDip's current work-in-progress endeavors to validate XML data and create transformations, fuelled by data inference and profiling.
-Approximates refer to the following graphic:
+Approximates of inputs/outputs for this workflow refer to the parallelograms in the following graphic:

 ![alt text](https://raw.githubusercontent.com/Didip-eu/TEI2CEI2TEI/main/workflow.svg)

 Recent commits and changes to the data transformation are found in this [CEI2TEI fork](https://github.com/flamminger/CEI2TEI/tree/develop). workflow.xsl ≈ existing transformation process